Eton Traveler III Compared With Grundig G8/Traveler II & Tecsun PL-310

 The newly-packaged Executive Edition is the same radio in a new color and with a new case.
 Performance is unchanged.
 It is currently selling on Amazon for $58.62.

 First Impressions: The Traveler III measures 3.5″ x 5.3” x 1.2 and weighs 7.4 ounces.
 It covers:

 SW – 2.3 – 26.1 MHz

 Like the Traveler II before it the III is DSP equipped with an analog-like tuning thumbwheel (no keypad) and digital readout.
 It has a new, very different looking display which it shares with other new Eton models announced in their 2014 CES Press Release, including the new Eton Satellit, Field Radio and Mini.
-This display really pops with easy to see orange digits on a black background – it is both unique and appealing and is very readable.
+This display really pops with easy to see orange digits on a black background – it is both unique and appealing and indoors it is very readable.
 It visually sets these radios apart from the pack.
 However, outdoors it becomes very hard to see.
 Newer versions are a bit brighter but still, as with my smart phone, it is hard to see in bright sunlight.